AL2050/website/_drafts/A-NAND-Gate-Created-Using-Analogue-Circuitry.markdown

 {:refdef}

 {:refdef: style="text-align: center;"}
-Figure #: The <span style="color:red">**red line**</span> represents the discrete signal that would be produced, by discretising this signal, in this instance.
+Figure 2: *The <span style="color:red">**red line**</span> represents the discrete signal that would be produced, by discretising this signal, in this instance.
 As you can see, this discrete signal consists of discrete steps.
-The <span style="color:red">**red line**</span> is the ideal scenario.
-In reality, a discretised signal would have ramps at the rising and falling edges between discrete states.
+The <span style="color:red">**red line**</span> is the ideal scenario, where the time to transition between states is zero.
+In reality, a discretised signal would have ramps at the rising and falling edges between discrete states, since it takes a small amount of time to transition from one state to another.
+The conversion of the **black** signal into the <span style="color:red">**red**</span> signal is achieved through the use of a device called an [Analog-to-Digital Converter][ADC]{:target="_blank"}, to quantise the wave at specific step values*
 {:refdef}

 It is important to note that naturally, all signals are truly analogue.
-So, why do we design systems to take these analogue signal and make them digital?
+So, why do we design systems to take these analogue signals and make them digital?
 Well, by designing circuitry to control signals in a discrete manner enables a higher level of control, efficiency, reliability and precision when computing and storing information.

 Digital electronic systems can process and store information much more readily, which is very useful in today's modern digital computers.
-To add to that, compared with analogue systems, digital electronics systems are more immune to signal noise, that might be experienced, for example, over a communications channel.
+Also, compared with analogue systems, digital electronics systems are more immune to external noise interference during transmission, that might be experienced, for example, over a communications channel.

-The following types of system are in fact possible.
+The following types of physical devices are in fact possible.

 |Type|Example|
 |-----|